dendronhq/dendron-site/vault/careers.senior-full-stack-engineer.md

 - You have deep knowledge of modern web technologies (eg. React, Next.js)
 - You take a thoughtful approach to decision making and know when to make the right tradeoffs
 - You want to work in a fast paced product-driven environment
-- You have a good understanding of VSCode and IDE plug-in architecture
+- You have a good understanding of VS Code and IDE plug-in architecture
 - You have deep experience with Git
 - You are proficient with Javascript/Typescript
 - You have experience building collaborative real time services